 Targeted Keto For Bodybuilding

-After about a month into following a ketogenic diet plan you will have adjusted to the changes in how your body responds to workouts so at this point it’s time to start being more targeted with your eating habits and workout routines to help gain muscle mass.
+After about a month into following a ketogenic diet plan you will have adjusted to the changes in how your body responds to workouts so at this point it may be time to start being more targeted with your eating habits and workout routines to help gain muscle mass.

 The first thing you should do is track macronutrients to make sure your calorie intake is appropriate for what you’re trying to achieve.
 The next thing you should focus on is maximizing fat loss while preserving or even gaining lean muscle mass.